boekenbox/gitbook-stable/trading-strategy-options/regular-strategies-spot-trading/emotionless.md

 {% endtab %}
 {% endtabs %}

-### Fast EMA
+### Medium EMA

 {% tabs %}
 {% tab title="Description" %}
-Set this to the amount of candlesticks you want to use for your fast EMA.
+Set this to the amount of candlesticks you want to use for your medium EMA.
 The closing price for each candle is used in the fast EMA calculation.

-For example: when you set `PERIOD` to 5, and want to use 1h for fast EMA – you need to set `EMA2` to 12 \(12 \* 5 mins\).
+For example: when you set `PERIOD` to 5, and want to use 1h for medium EMA – you need to set `EMA2` to 12 \(12 \* 5 mins\).
 {% endtab %}

 {% tab title="Values" %}